Share this...

 Useful Phrases For Arguing on Your French Immersion Course

 Those of you who have been at the ILA French Language School for a few weeks will have probably figured out that a big part of the syllabus involves arguing.
 It’s a great way of taking what you have learnt and putting it into practice, in the context of a debate you are forced to think fast about what your arguments, responses and re-responses will be whilst also doing so in French.
-This multi-tasking is amazing for your progression as you are likely to be thinking more in French as there isn’t time to translate.
+This multi-tasking is amazing for your progression in the French language as you are likely to be thinking more in French as there isn’t time to translate.
 At the same time, you get to learn and discuss current topics that you are just as likely to hear around the dinner table at your host family’s house.
 In this article, I want to talk about a few phrases to make your debating a bit more natural sounding and give you some weapons if you want to get a bit sassy with someone during an argument.

 Some Ways to Make Your French Debates More Complex